-Recent years continue to bring exceptional new breweries to Portland.
-Some take a targeted approach, focusing on specific beer styles or brewing techniques, but it’s safe to say that they all prize sharing their passion and their beer.
+Recent years continue to bring about exceptional new Portland breweries.
+Some brew a wide range of beers, while others take a targeted approach, focusing on specific beer styles or brewing techniques — but they all prize sharing their passion and their beer.

-At both its original location in Northeast Portland and the larger brew house in Milwaukie, just southeast of Portland, Breakside Brewery crafts favorites like the Breakside IPA, winner of the coveted gold medal for American-style IPA at the 2014 Great American Beer Festival, and wild experiments like the Duck Duck Drunk, a chocolate porter brewed for Breakside’s third anniversary in 2013 and infused with 100 pounds of locally raised Muscovy duck.
+At both its original Portland location and the larger brew house in Milwaukie, just southeast of Portland, Breakside Brewery crafts favorites like the Breakside IPA, winner of the coveted gold medal for American-Style IPA at the 2014 Great American Beer Festival.
+They also take on wild experiments like the Duck Duck Drunk, a chocolate porter brewed for Breakside’s third anniversary in 2013 and infused with 100 pounds (45 kg) of locally raised Muscovy duck.

-Gluten-free ale is the sole focus at Ground Breaker Brewing, which uses Willamette Valley chestnuts hand-roasted on-site to take the place of grains in their award-winning brews.
-Taste gluten-free IPAs, pale and dark ales, as well as experimental ales incorporating local ingredients like coffee or squash, and enjoy gluten-free food at the Ground Breaker Gastropub next door.
+Gluten-free ale is the sole focus at Ground Breaker Brewing, where Willamette Valley chestnuts hand-roasted on-site take the place of grains in their award-winning brews.
+Taste gluten-free IPAs, pale ales, dark ales, and experimental ales incorporating local ingredients like coffee or squash (gluten-free food is also on offer at the gastropub).

-Gigantic Brewing strives to make the best IPAs in Portland, and also to ignore all the rules and come up with unique one-off beers showcasing the veteran brewers’ creativity and the region’s stellar hops.
-For example, their Catch 23 pale ale was focused around Hop #527, an experimental variety from Roy Farms in Yakima, Wash.
+Gigantic Brewing strives to make the best IPAs in Portland while ignoring all the rules — they come up with unique one-off beers showcasing the veteran brewers’ creativity and the region’s stellar hops.
+For example, their Catch 23 pale ale focused on Hop #527, an experimental variety from Roy Farms in Yakima, Wash.

-Although Ecliptic Brewing is a newer addition to the Portland beer scene, its founder is no upstart.
-Local brewing legend John Harris put in time at McMenamins, Deschutes (where he developed the recipe for blockbusters like Mirror Pond Pale Ale) and Full Sail before striking out on his own.
-Ecliptic combines Harris’ two passions, brewing and astronomy, in celestial-themed brews like the Spica pilsner (named after the brightest start in the constellation Virgo) and Orbiter IPA — all paired with an elevated food menu that rotates with the astrological calendar.
+Ecliptic Brewing joined the Portland beer scene in 2013, but its founder is no upstart.
+Local brewing legend John Harris put in time at McMenamins, Deschutes (where he developed the recipe for blockbusters like the Mirror Pond Pale Ale) and Full Sail before striking out on his own.
+Ecliptic combines Harris’ two passions — brewing and astronomy — in celestial-themed brews like the Starburst IPA (named after the brightest star in the constellation Virgo) and the Cloud Core Hazy Pale Ale.
+They also offer an elevated food menu that rotates with the astrological calendar.

 Which Brews to Choose?

 With such a rapidly growing beer scene, choice paralysis can become a real challenge: do you start with the classic brewers that set the stage for Portland’s rise to brewery fame, or do you sample beer from one of the new upstarts who are striving to change the game?
-The answer: head to a taproom and try them all.
+One good solution is to head to a taproom and try them all.

-With 50 beers on tap from a rotating selection of Oregon brewers like Ex Novo, pFriem and Hair of the Dog, Apex provides a haven for beer aficionados and newbies alike.
-Their live online menu tells you exactly what’s on tap, what’s new and what’s about to tap out so you won’t miss a drop of your favorite ale.
+Apex provides a haven for beer aficionados and newbies with 50 beers on tap from a rotating selection of Oregon brewers like Ex Novo, pFriem, and Hair of the Dog.
+Their live online menu displays the current tap list, what’s new and what’s about to tap out so you won’t miss a drop of your favorite ale.

-For the grandest selection of them all, belly up to the bar at Loyal Legion where a menu of 99 taps dedicated to Oregon breweries awaits your perusal.
-Order a flight of samples from across the state or stick to Portland-born brews—with a full cocktail bar and food menu this elegant pub will satisfy any non-beer-drinkers in your group, buying you more time for another pint.
+For the grandest selection of them all, belly up to the bar at Loyal Legion, where a menu of 99 taps dedicated to Oregon breweries awaits your perusal.
+Order a flight of samples from across the state or stick to Portland-born brews.
+With a full cocktail bar and a menu of great-but-affordable food, this elegant pub will also satisfy any non-beer-drinkers in your group, buying you more time for another pint.